mkao006/sws_r_api/r_modules/feed_availability/README.md

    * Feed Only Commodities

-      * All production and trade are summed up and allocated to feed availability.
+      All production and trade are summed up and allocated to feed availability.

    * Potential For Feed Items

-      * The feed availability is taken as the residual after supply has taken account of all utilization elements.
+      The feed availability is taken as the residual after supply has taken account of all utilization elements.

    * Oil Seeds

-      * Similar to potential for feed items, we first take the residual, but then the commodities are then converted to oil and cakes based on the crush rate and oil/meal extaction rate.
+      Similar to potential for feed items, we first take the residual, but then the commodities are then converted to oil and cakes based on the crush rate and oil/meal extaction rate.

    * Not for feed items

-      * The feed availability will be zero for these items.
+      The feed availability will be zero for these items.

+2. **Remove Negative Availablility**

+   If a commodity has negative availability based on the above calculation, then means there is no availability of the item for feed.
+Thus we assign zero to the item.